billpsomas/Plant_Classification/README.md

 We use [**Tensorflow 2.0**](https://www.tensorflow.org/) alongside with other libraries for the implementation.
 We also use the [**PlantCLEF2017**](https://www.imageclef.org/lifeclef/2017/plant) competition dataset, which consists of the "trusted" training set based on the online collaborative [**Encyclopedia Of Life (EoL)**](https://eol.org/), the "noisy" training set built through web crawlers (Google and Bing image search results) and the test dataset, which is a large sample of the raw query images submitted by the users of the mobile application [**Pl@ntNet**](https://play.google.com/store/apps/details?id=org.plantnet).

+The documentation that follows is meant to be as detailed as possible, so that anyone can follow, no matter his level.

 ## Install the necessary libraries
+The first step in order to run this code is to download the necessary libraries.
+Python has a tremendous amount of libraries and this is one of its strongest advantages.
+Python comes with a package installer and manager called [pip](https://pypi.org/project/pip/), which is by default installed from version 3.4 onwards.
+In order to install the libraries, run the following command on your Terminal:
 ```
 pip install -r requirements.txt
 ```